-The Farne Islands is the largest breeding colony of Puffins in the UK, but their numbers are on the decline, as in 2003 there were 55,674 breeding pairs.
+The Farne Islands is the largest breeding colony of Puffins in the UK.
+But their numbers are on the decline, which is shown by the fact that in 2003 there were 55,674 breeding pairs.

-To catch the Puffins at the Farne Islands, the best time is during their peak breeding season, which is between May and June.
-However, if you're combining this with Farne Island diving too, the North Sea waters will be much colder and around 9C (48F).
-Definitely dry-suit diving conditions.
+To spot Puffins at the Farne Islands your best time to visit is during their peak breeding season.
+This is between May and June.
+However, if you’re combining this with Farne Island diving too, the North Sea waters will be much colder and around 9°C (48°F).
+Definitely drysuit diving conditions.

-For accomodation for Farne Islands diving, I recommend you book into one of the many bed and breakfasts in Seahouses.
+For accommodation for Farne Islands diving I recommend you book into one of the many bed and breakfasts in Seahouses.

 I recommend The Olde School House for accommodation there, which is where I have stayed.
 This is also owned by Andy Douglas and provides a great full English breakfast.
 This sets you up for a good day’s diving in the Farne Islands.